All Episodes

 With much of the nation in the grip of a broiling heat wave, few people are hit as hard as the poor.

-And few places are poorer than the Ramshacle communities along the Texas Mexico border.
+And few places are poorer than the ramshackle communities along the Texas-Mexico border, known as Colonias.

 Of course, the heat doesn't bother the rest of us at all.